-SMEIR, IDS’s fully functional cyber and information operations range, was chosen as one of the technologies to be tested by the US Army during 2019 Cyber Blitz being held at Fort Dix, New Jersey.
+SMEIR, IDS’s fully functional cyber and information operations range, was one of the technologies sponsored by the US Army during 2019 Cyber Blitz held at Fort Dix, New Jersey.
 IDS is developing and delivering exercise relevant content within the replicated training environment including social media personas and content (e.g. posts, tweets, photos), fictitious web content, and exercise role player and persona demographic themes.
 Additionally, IDS is designing and developing the offensive and defensive cyber operational scenarios tied to software-defined networking, virtualized network topology, and simulated traffic generation.

 IDS’s proprietary sandbox training environment, SMEIR, emulates the key aspects of the complex challenges our warfighters confront on the battlefield.
 Our large-scale training environment allows exercise designers, planners, and participants to realistically replicate the dynamic nature and unique impacts of online information, including social media.
 Utilizing SMEIR, CTTSO will now be able to replicate an online environment in which methodologies and tools for collecting and analyzing necessary information can be practiced and refined.

 IDS will provide specially trained open-source intelligence (OSINT) expertise, creating a real world battlefield and social media replication.
 Working with OPSGRP CEMA Cell, IDS will coordinate and plan cyberspace effects in the exercises, including OPSFOR and population activity on simulated social media and other internet activity, ensuring MSEL/scenario development is accurately portrayed within the training.
 We are excited to once again be part of the JRTC team.